-The last five years have framed a permanent shift in the way Cloud systems are used.
+The last years have framed a permanent change of vision of Cloud systems.
 Nowadays, the most important stakeholders such as private companies, public agencies and research communities rely on the Cloud not only for sharing hardware infrastructures (such as the IaaS services) but also, and more importantly, for the software as well as for the data services.
 Nevertheless, most of the players today require also to analyze data available on the Cloud with a holistic approach provided often by big data analytics techniques.

 Topics of interest include, but are not limited to the following:

 - Experiences on the use of Cloud systems when applied to services designed for Smart Cities;

 - Analytical and simulation models and tools to measure systems scalability and to achieve resource saving in socio-technical Smart City systems;

 - Novel adaptive management solutions for scalable, maintainable, cost-effective Cloud provision, at all software stack layers;

 - New models and paradigms for the management of Cloud services at the host level, within/between data centres (intra- /inter-domain);